-This course will develop the student's understanding of the various forms of portraiture, the use of specific tools and materials, and the interpersonal skills necessary for taking effective and compelling photographs.
+This course will develop the student?s understanding of the various forms of portraiture, the use of specific tools and materials, and the interpersonal skills necessary for taking effective and compelling photographs.
+Students will be required to provide their own approved digital single lens reflex (DSLR) camera and approved multi-focal length (zoom) lens.
 No text.
 Materials fee.
 Pre-requisite: PHT-189